larsjsol/NavGrid/README.md

 There are two possible solutions to this: Either ensure that the camera is close when drawing a path or change the antialiasing method in `Project Settings->Rendering`.

 ## Changes
+**Version 2.2 - 05.06.2017**
+* Support Unreal Engine 4.16
+* Add automatic placement of 'virtual tiles' on empty areas
+* Add option on ANavGrid for specifying the channel used when tracing for tiles

 **Version 2.1 - 11.09.2016**
 * Support Unreal Engine 4.13
 * Ignore props when deciding if a tile is clicked or hovered over